THE1tsdr1ppy/Ye-Olde-Code/README.md

 # Ye-Olde-Code
-Here for when I eventually leave this word.
+A lot of the things I did, at least I leave something behind when I leave this word.
 Noah Lee was here.

 Anyways enough with the depressing lines (even though life is short), here are a few 'cosTheta' things.